 - 1. Assess the failure of equipment or SSO release. - 2.
 Call for assistance (if needed) including additional personnel, materials, supplies, and equipment.
 If the spill is larger than they can adequately respond to, an outside contractor will be called. - 3.
-Use appropriate Personal Protective Equipment. - 4. ...
-Use appropriate safety precautionary measures including Lockout/Tag-out protocol. - Obtain necessary equipment to respond to spill.
-Facilities Maintenance, Plant Services and Maintenance Services, Housing Operations maintain supplies of materials and equipment to mitigate spills.
-Available materials and equipment includes sand bags, bypass pumps, hoses, sewer jet, and emergency generators. - 6.
+Use appropriate Personal Protective Equipment. - 4.
+Use appropriate safety precautionary measures including Lockout/Tag-out protocol. - 5.
+Obtain necessary equipment to respond to spill, and maintain a supply of materials to mitigate spills.
+Available equipment includes sand bags, by pass pumps, hoses, emergency generators, and heavy equipment. - 6.
 Assess if the SSO occurred onto private property.
 Be aware that UC Riverside could face increased liability for further damages inflicted to private property during such instances. - 7.
-Coordinate with EH&S Hazardous Materials response if there is a suspicious substance (e.g. oil sheen, foam) to be found on the ground surface or if there is a suspicious odor (e.g. gasoline) not common to the sewer system, EH&S Hazardous Materials response should be contacted.
+Coordinate with hazardous materials response if there is a suspicious substance (e.g. oil sheen, foam) to be found on the ground surface.
+Additionally, if there is a suspicious odor (e.g. gasoline) not common to the sewer system, EH&S should be contacted for appropriate response. - 8.
+SSOs that reach a storm drain will be contained by applying a pipe dam downstream of

-6.4.2 SSO Correction, Containment, and Clean-Up
+6.5.2.SSO Correction, Containment, and Clean-Up